Energy Healing

 Is there scientific evidence for Pellowah?

 There are no clinical trials specifically studying Pellowah at this stage.
-Biofield therapies as a broader category, which includes non-contact energy practices, have been the subject of peer-reviewed research showing measurable effects on stress, pain, and autonomic nervous system function.
-The evidence base for energy healing in general is still developing, and Pellowah's specific claims around DNA activation are not scientifically verified.
+Biofield therapies as a broader category have been the subject of peer-reviewed research showing measurable effects on stress, pain, and autonomic nervous system function.
+The evidence base for energy healing is still developing, and Pellowah's specific claims around DNA activation and connection are not scientifically verified.
 That said, many people report consistent, meaningful outcomes.

 What does a session actually feel like?